gokiburikin/gkbrkn_noita/README.md

 - **Glittering Trail**: Projectiles gain a trail of explosions.
 - **Projectile Burst**: Duplicate a projectile multiple times.
 - **Protective Enchantment**: Cast a spell that can not deal damage to you.
-- **Path Correction**: Projectiles target enemies within a short line of sight.
+- **Path Correction**: Projectiles redirect towards nearby enemies.
 - **Perfect Critical**: Cast a spell that is guaranteed to deal critical damage.
 - **Power Shot**: Cast a spell with increased damage, mass, and material penetration.
-- **Super Bounce**: Cast a spell that bounces more energetically.
 - **Time Split**: Equalize current cast delay and recharge time.
 - **Trigger: Hit**: Cast another spell upon collision.
 - **Trigger: Time**: Cast another spell after a short duration.